AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Protective Aura.** You always have the *Shield of Faith* spell prepared, and can cast it using any Spell Slots you have.
 You can also cast this spell once without expending a Spell Slot or requiring Material components, and you regain the ability to do so when you finish a Long Rest.
 Your Spellcasting Ability for these spells is the ability increased by this feat.

 When you cast *Shield of Faith* for free using this feat, you can instead turn this shield into a large shell barrier.
-When you cast the spell targeting yourself, or as a bonus action while concentrating on the spell cast on yourself, you can choose to replace the effect of the spell with a 15-foot-radius sphere barrier centred on yourself and that emanates from you.
+When you cast the spell targeting yourself, or as a Bonus Action while concentrating on the spell cast on yourself, you can choose to replace the effect of the spell with a 15-foot-radius sphere barrier centred on yourself and that emanates from you.
 Creatures inside of the barrier are considered to have Half Cover, which means that they have +2 to AC and to Dexterity Saving Throws when targeted from outside the barrier.
 You can turn this barrier back into Shield of Faith cast on yourself as a Bonus Action.

 \column